Welcome to STEP!

 Programming

-STEP members have access to four years of programming that ranges from professional development workshops to social events.
-Below are examples of STEP events that STEP has hosted:
+STEP members have access to four years of programming from professional-development workshops to social events.
+Below are examples of events that STEP has hosted:

 Professional Development